-Different systems deliver different results.
 It is important to decide what you would like to achieve by switching to solar.
 Do you want power during load-shedding?
 Do you want to save on your energy bill?
 Do you want to live a more sustainable life?
 The most common systems are:

 - Off-Grid System.
 This means no connection to Eskom.
 This is the most expensive system because you need a large battery bank to run your appliances in the evenings and/or on cloudy days.
 With an off-grid system, load shedding is a thing of the past because you are not connected to the grid (Eskom).
 You might need a backup generator (or increase the battery bank size) if there are a few days of cloudy weather.
-Getting off the grid is the dream for most people, but it is expensive.
+Getting off the grid completely is expensive.
 A full off-grid system can cost from R200 000 to R300 000 for the average homeowner.
-You will also need to focus on being energy efficient meaning giving up luxuries like underfloor heating, heaters etc. - On-Grid System.
+You will also need to focus on being energy efficient meaning giving up luxuries like underfloor heating, heaters etc. - Gid-Tied (On-Grid) System.
 This means you are still connected to Eskom.
-For an on-grid system, you don't need batteries.
+For a grid-tied system, you don't need batteries.
 The power the panels generate is used immediately by appliances.
 This reduces your energy bill but does not necessarily eliminate all energy costs.
-In countries where you can feed back into the grid, the excess power generated during the day can cover your evening consumption leaving you with a R0 bill.
 Feeding back into the grid is not allowed in most of South Africa.
 This means you will only save money during the day.
-This option works best for offices where consumption occurs during the day.
-Consumption in most households are early morning and late at night when the sun doesn't shine.
-The on-grid system won't have a significant impact in these situations.
-Average Cost R30 000 R100 000 (More for large offices / large buildings) - Hybrid System.
-This system is a combination of an on-grid and off-grid.
+This option works best for where consumption occurs during the day (i.e., offices).
+Average Cost R30 000 R100 000+ - Hybrid System.
+This system is a combination of a grid-tied and off-grid.
 You are still connected to the grid, but with a smaller battery bank to get you through load shedding & you will save money during the day.
 The system can be set up to keep batteries at 100% and then run your daily loads from the panels.
-It can also be set up for self-consumption where for example 30% of the batteries are used every evening, day loads run off the panels and the remaining 70% is kept for load shedding.
-This is the most popular system for South Africans in the suburbs.
-The main goal is getting through load shedding but you are also saving money during the day.
-Average Price R120 000 to R250 000.
+This is the most popular system for South Africans and the main goal is getting through load shedding, but you are also saving money during the day.
+Average Price is R80 000 to R250 000.

 • Backup System.
 This system does not need solar panels.
-The batteries are charged by the grid when grid power is available (from a wall outlet/DB Board), battery power is then used when the grid fails (load shedding).
-You can select which appliances you want to run during load shedding and the installer will size the battery bank accordingly to last from 6 to 8 hours, when the power will go back on the battery charge from the grid.
-This is your most cost-effective backup solution.
-You do not save money with this solution.
-But load shedding is a thing of the past.
-You can also add panels to charge the batteries to this system and to charge batteries with a combination of solar and grid power.
-Cost will be from about R15 000 to R100 000
+The batteries are charged by the grid when grid power is available (from a wall outlet/DB Board), battery power is then used when the grid fails (load shedding.
+This is your most cost-effective backup solution, but you do not save money with this solution.
+Cost will be from about R25 000 to R100 000

-It is better to get energy-efficient first!
+It is better to get energy-efficient first

 Appliances that draw a lot of power do not work well on solar systems.
-Your first step is to get as near to energy efficient as possible.
+Your first step is to get as energy efficient as possible.
 This includes changing your electric geyser to a solar geyser/gas geyser.
 Next, replace your stove and oven with a gas stove and oven.
 If you use equipment like power tools & welding machines, it is best to run these on a generator and not on your solar system.
 Replace all your lights with LED lights.
 Also decide how you will use heaters in your home.
 Heaters can consume 2000w an hour and are not advised on an off-grid installation.
 In a hybrid system, some plugs can be wired for these high consuming appliances.
 These will still run off the grid and your other appliances off solar power.
 Now your installer can design a smaller solar system for the remaining appliances.
 This is the most cost-effective way of doing things.
 Get energy-efficient first, and then install a smaller system for your remaining appliances.